 My reasons for believing Brexit was more about political incompetence are at least founded on the facts of recent events and then I’ve extrapolated an opinion from there.
 This is a somewhat different approach to what might be called my general philosophy of life, which is based less upon facts rather than … well, philosophy.
 I do believe that we are better cooperating together than we are separating ourselves apart from other nations and withdrawing behind a drawbridge pulled up over the English Chanel.
 In our modern connected world some sharing of sovereignty seems inevitable.
 On the other hand I see the arguments surrounding EU federalism - it's a matter of personal judgment as to how much sovereignty versus federalism you can accept.

 So why do I sit on the fence when it comes to EU membership?
 The answer, it turns out, is simple.
 As the UK approached the referendum and certainly thereafter, I wanted to understand more about the EU and the UKs relationship with it.
 I therefore read a lot of articles, from both sides of the debate.
 Following the referendum result I read two books: Brexit: What the Hell Happens Now? and Well, You Did Ask.
 Why the UK voted to leave the EU.
-The first is by the journalist, Ian Dunt, who is pro EU and the latter is by the Conservative MP, Michael Ashcroft, who is in favour of Brexit.
+The first is by the journalist, Ian Dunt, who is neutral on the EU and the latter is by the Conservative MP, Michael Ashcroft, who is in favour of Brexit.
 The arguments surrounding the EU are predominantly political, legal and economic but overwhelming most of all, and as the aforementioned books will attest, the arguments are enormously complex (despite a recent article in the Telegraph ).

 The entanglement of EU and domestic law, the interaction of different institutions, the interplay of international economics is mind-boggling complicated.
 To misquote Richard Feynman, “if you think you understand the EU, then you don’t understand the EU.”